United Kingdom: key jurisdiction for compliance amid post-Brexit regulatory divergence

 This is an Insight article, written by a selected partner as part of GCR's co-published content.
 Read more on Insight

-In the United Kingdom, the Competition and Markets Authority (CMA) has had a clear competition law enforcement focus on the life sciences sector in recent years, both from an antitrust and a merger control perspective.
-This looks set to continue, with the CMA promising to progress investigations into anticompetitive conduct in the pharmaceutical sector.
-Going forward, companies in the sector will therefore be well advised to carefully consider the UK as a key jurisdiction from a compliance point of view, particularly as the CMA and UK courts can now diverge from EU case law, following the UK’s exit from the EU.
+In the United Kingdom there has been a focus on competition law enforcement in the life sciences sector in recent years, both from an antitrust and a merger control perspective.
+Going forward, companies in the sector would be well advised to carefully consider the UK as a key jurisdiction from a compliance point of view, particularly as, following the UK’s exit from the EU, the UK’s Competition and Markets Authority (CMA) and UK courts can now diverge from EU case law.
+Regulatory divergence between the UK and EU has also started to take place, for example on rules applying to vertical agreements.

 Main merger control matters

 Notification in the UK is voluntary and no penalties can be imposed for not pre-notifying, even where the jurisdictional thresholds are met.
-However, the CMA is vigilant about identifying un-notified mergers for investigation.
-Following Brexit, the CMA can now also separately investigate mergers that have been notified to the European Commission (EC) under the EU Merger Regulation, a recent example of which is the AstraZeneca/Alexion case.
+However, the CMA is vigilant about identifying unnotified mergers for investigation.

-- Spark was currently developing two gene therapy products that could constitute a competitive constraint on certain Roche products;
+- Spark was in the process of developing two gene therapy products that could constitute a competitive constraint on certain Roche products;

 - Spark had already engaged in marketing in the UK through UK-based employees; and